Zay Jones: 2018

 Following his rookie season, Jones revealed he had played much of the year with a torn labrum in the shoulder, which required offseason surgery.
 Jones missed much of OTA's during the 2018 offseason due to another injury stemming from an offseason incident and started training camp on the non-football injury list.

 Jones showed improvement early in the season as his catch percentage rose significantly from his rookie season despite a low-volume passing offense.
 He caught a 57-yard pass from rookie quarterback Josh Allen in Week 2 against the Los Angeles Chargers that was his new personal record for his longest reception.
 The pass traveled 63.8 yards in the air, which was also the second longest air distance for a completed pass ever recorded by NFL NextGen Stats since its inception.
 Jones recorded his first touchdown of the season against the Houston Texans, a 16-yard pass from Nathan Peterman (who entered the game after Allen was injured), that briefly gave the Bills the lead.

-Against the New York Jets in Week 10, Jones caught another touchdown to go with 93 receiving yards, a new career high.
+Against the Jets in Week 10, Jones caught another touchdown to go with 93 receiving yards, a new career high.
 He recorded his first game with multiple receiving touchdowns two games later, catching two scores in a 21–17 loss to the Miami Dolphins in Week 13.

 Jones finished the 2018 season as Buffalo's leading receiver.
 He caught 56 receptions for 652 yards and seven touchdowns.

 Oakland / Las Vegas Raiders

-2019 season

 On October 7, 2019, Jones was traded to the Oakland Raiders for a 2021 fifth-round pick.
 In the 2019 season, he appeared in 15 games and started nine.
 He finished with 27 receptions for 216 receiving yards.

-2020 season

-During the Raiders' first home game in Allegiant Stadium upon relocating to Las Vegas, Jones caught his first touchdown since 2018 in a 34–24 Raiders win over the New Orleans Saints.
+During the Raiders' first home game in Allegiant Stadium upon relocating to Las Vegas in 2020, Jones caught his first touchdown since 2018 in a 34–24 Raiders win over the New Orleans Saints.
 Jones was fined US$15,000 by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
 Jones appeared in 16 games, of which he started two, in the 2020 season.
 He finished with 14 receptions for 154 receiving yards and one receiving touchdown.

-2021 season

 On March 19, 2021, Jones re-signed with the Raiders on a one-year contract.
 Against the Baltimore Ravens in Week 1, Jones recorded a 31-yard touchdown to end the game as the Raiders won 33–27 in overtime.
 He played in all 17 games, of which he started nine.
 He finished with 47 receptions for 546 receiving yards and one receiving touchdown.